phonghuule/textract-comprehend/README.md

 detect_entity= comprehend.detect_entities(Text=text, LanguageCode='en')
 ```

-You can index the response received from Amazon Textract and Amazon Comprehend and load it into Amazon ES to create an NLP-powered search index.
+You can index the response received from Amazon Textract and Amazon Comprehend and load it into Amazon OpenSearch to create an NLP-powered search index.
 Refer to the below code:

 ```
- #Connection to Elasticsearch
+ #Connection to OpenSearch

         es=connectES()
-#Saving Index to Elastocsearch endpoint in primary lambda handler
+#Saving Index to OpenSearch endpoint in primary lambda handler

         es.index(index="document", doc_type="_doc", body=searchdata)
 ```